wizgrav/clubberize/README.md

   // Time is passed as seconds to simulate shadertoy's iGlobalTime uniform, in case it is used by modulators. var data = mods(time/1000);

-  // All 4 modulators will be contained in the data 4 element array. console.log(data);
+  // The values from the 4 modulators will be contained in the data array. console.log(data);
 }